 Law enforcement agencies may access an electronic version of the DNA Database Information Card found within the Maryland State Police DNA collection kits.
 This form can be populated with data and printed out for submission within the kit.

-Agencies must use this video to certify staff tasked with the collection of DNA samples.
+Agencies must use this training to certify staff tasked with the collection of DNA samples.